BowlingX/flexcss/README.md

 flexcss
 =======

-A very simple css framework using flex
+A very simple css framework using flexbox